Yagiz94/OS-Disk-Scheduling/README.md

 # OS-Disk-Scheduling
 Disk Scheduling

 -> The diskschedule.c file compiles when you compile the makefile.

-When the user enters ./diskschedule <headpos> the program gives output format as:
+When the user enters ./diskschedule <headpos> the program gives output as:

 	FCFS :   ......
 	SSTF :   ......